neatnik/omg.lol/info/Community/irc.md

 ### Hiding your IP address

-If connecting through IRC and you’d like to hide your connection details, you can request a _vhost_ or _virtual hostname_.
+If you are connecting through IRC and you’d like to hide your connection details, you can request a _vhost_ or _virtual hostname_.
 Just pop into #general and type this:

 `!vhost omg.lol`